noir-lang/noir/docs/docs/protocol-specs/l1-smart-contracts/index.md

 #### L2 Inbox

-While the L2 inbox is not a real contract, it is a logical contract that apply mutations to the data similar to the L1 inbox to ensure that the sender cannot fake his position.
+While the L2 inbox is not a contract, it is a logical concept that apply mutations to the data similar to the L1 inbox to ensure that the sender cannot fake his position.
 This logic is handled by the kernel and rollup circuits.

 Just like the L1 variant, we must populate the `sender`:

 - `L2Actor.actor`: The sender of the message (the caller)
 - `L2Actor.version`: The version of the L2 chain sending the message

-In practice, this is done in the kernel circuit of the L2, and the message hashes are then aggregated into a tree as outlined in the [Rollup Circuits section](./../rollup-circuits/index.md) before it is inserted into the L1 outbox which we will address now.
+In practice, this is done in the kernel circuit of the L2, and the message hashes are then aggregated into a tree as outlined in the [Rollup Circuits section](./../rollup-circuits/index.md) before it is inserted into the L1 outbox.

 ### Outbox

-The outboxes are the location where a user can consume messages from.
+The outboxes are the location where a user can consume messages from on the destination chain.
 An outbox can only contain elements that have previously been removed from the paired inbox.

 <!--